nathancarllopez/hyp-geom/docs/api.md

 ### Key Methods

-- `isEqualTo(n: MobiusTransformation): boolean`: Compares two transformations by testing their action on 1, 0, and i.
-A Mobius transformation is determined by its action on three points.
+- `isEqualTo(n: MöbiusTransformation): boolean`: Compares two transformations by testing their action on 1, 0, and i.
+A Möbius transformation is determined by its action on three points.
 - `determinant(): ComplexNumber`: Returns ad - bc.
-- `clone(): MobiusTransformation`: Deep copy.
+- `clone(): MöbiusTransformation`: Deep copy.
-- `reduce(): MobiusTransformation`: Normalizes coefficients so that determinant = 1.
+- `reduce(): MöbiusTransformation`: Normalizes coefficients so that determinant = 1, or returns the a clone if the given transformation is not invertible.
-- `compose(n: MobiusTransformation, doReduce = false): MobiusTransformation`: Returns the composition this ∘ n.
+- `compose(n: MöbiusTransformation, doReduce = false): MöbiusTransformation`: Returns the composition this ∘ n.
-- `conjugate(n: MobiusTransformation, doReduce = false): MobiusTransformation`: Returns n⁻¹ ∘ this ∘ n.
+- `conjugate(n: MöbiusTransformation, doReduce = false): MöbiusTransformation`: Returns n⁻¹ ∘ this ∘ n.
 Throws if n is non-invertible.
-- `inverse(doReduce = false): MobiusTransformation`: Returns the inverse transformation.
+- `inverse(doReduce = false): MöbiusTransformation`: Returns the inverse transformation.
 Throws if determinant is zero.
 - `apply(z: ComplexNumber): ComplexNumber`: Applies the transformation to a complex number, handling the point at infinity.

 ---